copyrightexceptions/copyrightexceptions.eu/content/implementations/BG/info53e.md

 attribution:
 - no attribution required
 otherConditions:
-remarks: "The exception does not extend to performers' rights."
+remarks: "The exception does not extend to performers' rights (art.
+84)."
 link: https://lex.bg/laws/ldoc/2133094401
 ---